 ‘Then you won’t mind this.’

-‘Where you going little Slice?’
+‘Where you going little Char?’

 ‘What business is it of yours?
 You shouldn’t even be here.’

-Slice shrugged, ‘You didn’t see what I called.
+Char shrugged, ‘Really?
+You didn’t see what I called.
 How’d you find me so fast?
 I didn’t dedicate to you.’

-‘I’ll let them loose Slice.
-You know I will, I’ve an offer you should hear.’
+‘I’ll let them loose Char,’ said the demon.
+‘You know I’ll do it, or I have an offer you should hear.’

 ‘What makes you think I’d do business with you?’

-‘Because I’ll offer you your heart’s desire.’
+‘Because the prize is your heart’s desire.’

 ‘Who taught you how to do that?’